custom-components/sensor.avanza_stock/README.md

 **platform (Required)** | string | `avanza_stock`
 **stock (Required)** | number / list of stocks | The stock id or list of stocks, see below how to define the list.
 Also see below how to find the id.
 **name (Optional)** | string | Custom name for the sensor.
 Default `avanza_stock_{stock}`.
 Redundant if stock is defined as a list.
 **shares (Optional)** | number | The number of shares you own of this stock, can be fractional.
-Redundant if stock is definend as a list.
+Redundant if stock is defined as a list.
 **purchase_price (Optional)** | number | The price paid when stock was purchased.
 **monitored_conditions (Optional)** | list | Defines the attributes of the sensor, see below.